 - (a) With the exception of those complaints that have been addressed using the tikanga Māori process, the complainant or the respondent may appeal to the Disciplinary Appeals Committee against the decision of the deciding manager in accordance with clause 4.7. - (b) The Disciplinary Appeals Committee is convened by the Assistant Vice-Chancellor (Academic), or a person at a comparable level of seniority as nominated by the Vice-Chancellor.
-The Committee shall comprise the Convener, a student member of VUWSA, a member of the University's Equity Committee, and a lay member of Council. - (c) The complainant or the respondent must advise the Convener of the Committee of the appeal within four weeks from the date of the decision of the deciding manager.
-The period may be extended if the Convenor is satisfied that there are good and exceptional reasons why the notice was not given within that period. - (d) In determining an appeal, the Committee may rehear any or all of the evidence before the deciding manager, and may receive any further evidence orally or in writing that is relevant.

-- (e) The complainant and the respondent must be provided with copies of any written material the Committee may consider in making its determination, and are entitled to make submissions in writing and appear in person before the Committee, accompanied by a representative or support person if so desired. - (f) The Committee must give due consideration to all of the evidence and submissions before it. - (g) The Committee will not allow an appeal unless it is satisfied that the decision of the deciding manager: - (i) was unsound because of some material defect in the procedures followed by that manager; - (ii) was plainly wrong on the basis of the information before the deciding manager; or - (iii) has been shown to be plainly wrong in the light of additional information which, for good reasons, the party appealing was unable to have considered by the deciding manager. - (h) If the Committee allows an appeal, it may substitute a different direction or provision for that made by the deciding manager. - (i) The Committee must provide written reasons for its decision to both the complainant and the respondent. - (j) The decision of the Committee on an appeal will be final and binding and complete the University's internal complaints process.
+The Committee shall comprise the Convener, a student member of the VUWSA Executive, a member of the University's Equity Committee, and a member of Council. - (c) The complainant or the respondent must advise the Convener of the Committee of the appeal within four weeks from the date of the decision of the deciding manager.
+The period may be extended if the Convener is satisfied that there are good and exceptional reasons why the notice was not given within that period. - (d) In determining an appeal, the Committee may rehear any or all of the evidence before the deciding manager, and may receive any further evidence orally or in writing that is relevant. - (e) The complainant, the respondent and the deciding manager must be provided with copies of any written material the Committee may consider in making its determination, and are entitled to make submissions in writing and appear in person before the Committee, accompanied by a representative or support person if so desired. - (f) The Committee must give due consideration to all of the evidence and submissions before it. - (g) The Committee will not allow an appeal unless it is satisfied that the decision of the deciding manager: - (i) was unsound because of some material defect in the procedures followed by that manager; - (ii) was plainly wrong on the basis of the information before the deciding manager; or - (iii) has been shown to be plainly wrong in the light of additional information which, for good reasons, the party appealing was unable to have considered by the deciding manager. - (h) If the Committee allows an appeal, it may substitute a different direction or provision for that made by the deciding manager, or remit the matter back to the deciding manager for reconsideration.

+- (i) The Committee must provide written reasons for its decision to the complainant, the respondent and the deciding manager.(j) The decision of the Committee on an appeal will be final and binding and complete the University's internal complaints process.
-4.8 Records of Complaints

-The deciding manager will ensure that all complaints against students that have been upheld will be recorded on the student's file in the University or Hall of Residence student record system.
+4.8 Records of ComplaintsThe deciding manager will ensure that all complaints against students that have been upheld will be recorded on the student's file in the University or Hall of Residence student record system.
 In all cases other than Hall misconduct, the Facilitator and Disputes Advisor must be informed in writing of any upheld complaints.